J-Daniel-S/Mutton-chop-WageTrak/README.md

 # Mutton-chop-WageTrak

 This is a Spring MVC application with a React front end intended for mobile that estimates total net pay for hourly employees given a tax rate.
-Currently working on security.
-It includes html basic and has the username and password hard-coded on the back end for now.
-Working on JWT for the back end next.
-There is not yet a way to add users and this will remain the case until security is implemented.
 It requires that you have MongoDB and is not currently set up to use embedded Mongo.

-It still needs a full test suite written, as well as error handling in the event that the front end cannot reach the api.

-The password for curly jefferson is "pass"

 JSON for test pojos below